gura-lang/gura-lang.github.io/documents/Function.md

 The content in the block has a format of `{lang:symbol, format:string, help:string}` which takes following values.

 - `lang:symbol` ..
-Specifies a language symbol, `en` for English and `ja` for Japanese, etc.
+Specifies a symbol for the used language: `en` for English and `ja` for Japanese, etc.
 - `format:string` ..
 Specifies a syntax format.
 Only `markdown` is available so far.
 - `help:string` ..
 Help string formatted in a syntax specified by `format`.

 You can access the help information by following ways:

-- In the interactive mode, evaluating the operator `~` with a function instance would print the help information on the console.
+- In the interactive mode, evaluating the operator `~` with a function instance would print its help information on the console.
-- Calling function `function.gethelp()` would return a `help` instance that provides information about the help language, format and help string.
+- Calling function `function.gethelp()` would return a `help` instance that provides information about the used language, syntax format and help string.

-A function may have multiple help blocks that contain explanatory texts in different languages.
+A function may have multiple help blocks that contain explanatory texts written in different languages.
+Below is a function example that has helps written in English and Japanese:

     add(x, y) = {
         x + y